 Hi!
 Time to carry on with my first bear project George.
-Here I begin with stuffing and jointing one of Georges legs.
+Here I begin with make teddy bear joints and begin stuffing.
 When stuffing teddy bears it is best to use small amounts of stuffing at a time.
 Pack it in firmly and avoid leaving any air spaces which will be hard to sort out later.

 The stuffing process is very much a part of the art of bear making.
 The way you stuff your bear will alter both the look and feel the finished bear.
 I was amazed at how different I could make Georges head look depending on how I put the stuffing in.
 The wooden spoon has become a full time member of my teddy bear making toolkit.
 Apart from making a terrific stuffing tool it is great for stretching out seams.

 Here I am making the hole for the cotter pin to pass through.
 The picture below shows the awl that made it’s way from my woodworking tool kit into my teddy bear making tool kit.
 Does a great job!